Believe it or not, there are really only four ways to complete any task:

 VA Team Recommendation: TimeSvr

 After testing many different VA Team services, I highly recommend using TimeSvr.
-For $69 per month (at the time of this posting), you can assign an unlimited number of tasks to the TimeSvr team, which is uniformly very skilled and highly responsive.
+For a monthly fee, you can assign an unlimited number of tasks to the TimeSvr team, which is uniformly very skilled and highly responsive.
 Most of the team members are from Singapore, India, and Pakistan, and have excellent written and spoken English skills.
 I delegated many different research-related tasks to TimeSvr, with swift and stellar results.

 TimeSvr’s flat rate, unlimited task plan has several benefits: